htc9/test_ReadTheDocs/README.md

 	* Documentation master file
 	* Table of contents
 * **docs/pages/**
-	* In this directory are all the .rst files to make the html pages
+	* In this directory are all the additional .rst files to make the html pages
+* **docs/conf.py**
+	* Configuration file for the Sphinx documentation builder

+[Not in Repository, but possibly applicable]
 * **docs/\_build/html/**
 	* In this directory are all the .html files
 * **docs/\_build/html/pages/**